sustainable-computing-io/metal-sweeper-action/README.md

 > - [equinix-metal-project](https://github.com/equinix-labs/metal-project-action) action
 > - [equinix-metal-examples](https://github.com/equinix-labs/metal-actions-example) examples

-Given a Equinix Metal User API Token and a Project ID, the project will be deleted with all resources in that project.
+Given a Equinix Metal User API Token, a server name (specified as runnerName), and a Project ID, the server in the project is deleted.

 Create a project with the [Equinix Metal Project Action](https://github.com/equinix-labs/metal-project-action).